 All manufacturers are different.
 Some may offer random length or one set length products.
 Random length is defined as each piece being different in size between the shortest and longest.
 For example, one may say 12" - 60" random length.
 This means the shortest pieces will be 12" and the longest 60" with the others being different sized in between.
 Random lengths offer a more traditional look.
 Some products may be manufactured in one length only, but to an untrained eye will look similar to a random length floor if installed properly.

 Some confuse one length hardwoods as being too uniform in appearance.
 One length products should be installed randomly.
 Creating the random look begins with using different sized boards at the starting area.
 They should be cut randomly with no particular measurement used.
-Once starter boards are cut and full length pieces are installed adjacent to them, a random look appears as shown in the first illustration below.
+Once starter boards are cut and full length pieces are installed adjacent to them, a random look appears as shown below.

 Most people recognize quality with solid hardwood.
 They are more inclined to go with what they perceive as a better quality building material.
 Installation calls for nailing and stapling with proper tools.

 More traditional solid flooring is available in thickness of 3/4 of one inch.
 This has become more of a norm but thinner products are also chosen for a number of reasons; chiefly because of the cost.
 Thinner solid flooring starts at 5/16 of one inch with more selections at 3/8 to 1/2 inch.
 If you are seeking appearance and more of a traditional look, most 3/4" solids offer longer lengths with the exception being many imported Chinese products today.
 Some have specifications calling for 12 to 48 inch lengths only.